researchAmericanAI/research/APP_INSTALLATION_GUIDE.md

 That's it!
 No Terminal commands needed.

+## Automatic Python Installation

+**Don't have Python?** No problem!

+If Python 3 is not installed on your Mac, re:search will:
+1. Detect that Python is missing
+2. Offer to install it automatically using Homebrew
+3. Guide you through the simple installation process

+You'll see a dialog asking if you want to install Python automatically.
+Click **"Yes"** and follow the prompts.

 ## First Launch

 On first launch, you may see a security warning saying "re:search.app cannot be opened because it is from an unidentified developer."